Skip to content

 Reading these tables

 ID and String are API values.
-Voices, meter, natural bars, key, and character are musical structure choices.
+Voices, meter, raw natural bars, key, and character are musical structure choices.
 If those terms are new, keep the Music Primer for Engineers open while reading this page.

 Forms Reference